blackflux/robo-config/README.md

 _Why the hell does this package even exist?_ -
 Let's face it, without npm and micro-services this repo probably would not exit.
-Reality is that npm has encourages us to create a new repo and package for every re-usable code snippet.
+Npm has encourages us to create a new repo and package for every re-usable code snippet.
 This is great from the re-usability perspective.
 However it means that a single developer might actively maintains a large amount of repos.